Why Digital Transformation Begins and Ends at The Customer

 Digital transformation is a process that uses digital technologies to create new or modify existing business processes, cultures, experiences, and customer experiences to meet changing business and market requirements.
 This reflection on business in the digital age is a digital transformation.

-The digital transformation is changing the way we do business and, in some cases, creating entirely new classes of businesses.
-Thanks to the digital transformation, companies are taking a step back and re-evaluating everything they do, from internal systems to interactions with customers online and in person.
+Digital transformation is changing the way we do business and, in some cases, creating entirely new classes of businesses.
+Thanks to digital transformation, companies are taking a step back and re-evaluating everything they do, from internal systems to interactions with customers online and in person.
 They ask themselves big questions like “Can we change our processes in a way that allows for better decision-making, game-changing efficiencies, or a better customer experience with more customization?”

 Why are companies undergoing a digital transformation?